drewrwilson/SomeRichAsshole/README.md

-Donals Trump -> Some Rich Asshole
+Donald Trump -> Some Rich Asshole
 =============

 Browser add-on that replaces "Donald Trump" with "Some Rich Asshole".